 This is an informal meeting, usually initiated by the archdeacon, involving the churchwardens, the rural/area dean and/or deanery lay chair.
-It normally takes place once the vacancy has been formally announced (the outgoing priest should sign a deed of resignation/retirement before this happens).
+It normally takes place once the vacancy has been formally announced (the outgoing priest may be asked to sign a deed of resignation before this happens.)
 Its purpose is to assure the churchwardens of the support of the diocese and to outline the process.
-Following this meeting, the PCC starts work on the parish profile (see appendix A for guidance on this) and collaborates with any other parishes in the benefice to create a draft benefice profile in preparation for the section 11 meeting.
+Following this meeting, the PCC starts work on the parish profile (see appendix A for guidance on this)